Canadian Language Benchmarks: History

-CLB and Assessment
+Assessment

-The CLB has been used since 1996 as the background of CLB-based assessments.
-CLB-based assessments reflect what a second language speaker can demonstrate in terms of language and communication.
-They usually cover the four skills: listening, speaking, reading and writing. the CLB have been used for both formative and summative assessment and are defined for low-stakes or higher stakes uses.
+The CLB has been used since 1996 as the basis for CLB-based assessments.
+These assessments reflect what a second language speaker can demonstrate in terms of language and communication, typically across the four skills of listening, speaking, reading, and writing.
+The framework has been applied in both formative and summative contexts and is defined for use in low-stakes as well as higher-stakes situations.
+Additional discussion of how these assessments are applied in classroom and testing settings can be found in practitioner-oriented resources, including guides and instructional materials.